VBAC Signs, Eligibility, and Labor Progression Explained

 When considering a vaginal birth after cesarean (VBAC), understanding the specifics of your previous C-section is essential.
 You need to know the reason for your initial surgery, whether it was due to a medical condition or a labor complication.

-The type of incision made on your uterus also plays a significant role; a low transverse incision generally poses fewer risks for a VBAC.
-Additionally, reviewing your surgical history with your healthcare provider can help assess potential risks and benefits.
+The type of incision made on your uterus also plays a significant role.
+A low transverse incision generally poses fewer risks for a VBAC.
+Reviewing your surgical history with your healthcare provider can help assess potential risks and benefits.

 A thorough understanding empowers you to make informed decisions about your birth plan.
 Knowledge of your previous experience can enhance your sense of autonomy and control, vital elements in pursuing a liberating birth experience.